sorenwacker/DesignPatterns/docs/overview.md

 | **Facade** | Provide simplified interface to complex subsystem | Reduces system complexity |
 | **Proxy** | Control access to another object | Lazy initialization, access control |
 | **Bridge** | Decouple abstraction from implementation | Independent variation of abstractions |

-## Pattern Selection

-Choosing the right pattern depends on:

-- **Problem Type**: What aspect of design needs improvement?
-- **Flexibility Requirements**: What might change in the future?
-- **Complexity Trade-offs**: Is the added abstraction worth it?
-- **Team Knowledge**: Is the team familiar with the pattern?

-See the [Pattern Selection Guide](pattern_guide.md) for detailed guidance on choosing patterns.

-## Implementation Notes

-All patterns in this library:

-- Use Python 3.12+ features and type hints
-- Follow PEP 8 style guidelines
-- Include comprehensive docstrings
-- Provide multiple usage examples
-- Have extensive test coverage
-- Document benefits, drawbacks, and use cases